ror-community/curation_ops/README.md

 # Creating New and Update records

-New and updated records are created with two scripts: (create_new_records.py)[https://github.com/ror-community/curation_scripts/tree/main/automate_new_records] and (update_records.py)[https://github.com/ror-community/curation_scripts/tree/main/automate_record_updates].
+New and updated records are created with two scripts: [create_new_records.py](https://github.com/ror-community/curation_scripts/tree/main/automate_new_records) and [update_records.py](https://github.com/ror-community/curation_scripts/tree/main/automate_record_updates).
 Both scripts take as inputs CSV files of the format output by get_new_records.py and get_update_records.py.

 The script for creating new records uses Selenium and Firefox to control Leo.
-Controlling Firefox with Leo requires installing Mozilla’s (geckodriver utility)[https://github.com/mozilla/geckodriver/releases], in addition to the python dependencies in the requirements.txt file.
+Controlling Firefox with Leo requires installing Mozilla’s [geckodriver utility](https://github.com/mozilla/geckodriver/releases), in addition to the python dependencies in the requirements.txt file.
 Controlling Leo via Selenium/Firefox requires browser and mouse automation, so your device will be inaccessible until the JSON creation is complete (unless the script it run inside a virtual machine or similar utility).

 Update records are created by retrieving the record to be updated from the ROR API, applying changes to the JSON, and saving the update file.

 # Creating the relationships file.

-The relationships file can be created using create_relationships.py.
+The relationships file can be created using [create_relationships.py](https://github.com/ror-community/curation_scripts/tree/main/create_relationships).
 It does not take inputs, but does require the personal access token, like the above.

 # JSON Checks

-After the JSON has been created, it should be checked with new_records_check_integrity.py and updates_records_check_integrity.py.
+After the JSON has been created, it should be checked with (new_records_check_integrity.py)[https://github.com/ror-community/curation_scripts/tree/main/json_integrity_checks/new_records_check] and (updates_records_check_integrity.py)[https://github.com/ror-community/curation_scripts/tree/main/json_integrity_checks/updates_record_check].
 Both scripts take as inputs the CSV files used to generate the JSON, updated to include the JSON file names for each entry.
 The scripts should be run from inside the directories containing the JSON so that the files for each entry can be opened and read correctly.

-In addition, both sets of JSON should be run against duplicate_check.py to verify that no values have been repeated in creating the various fields in the JSON, as well as unprintable_json_check.py to make sure that no unprintable characters have been included in them.
+In addition, both sets of JSON should be run against [duplicate_check.py](https://github.com/ror-community/curation_scripts/tree/main/json_integrity_checks/duplicate_values_check) to verify that no values have been repeated in creating the various fields in the JSON, as well as
+(unprintable_json_check.py)[https://github.com/ror-community/curation_scripts/tree/main/unprintable_json] to make sure that no unprintable characters have been included in them.

 # Committing to ror-updates repo